Mo7amedNasser/Notesy/README.md

 - ⚡ Fast React app bootstrapped with **Vite**
 - 🧠 Clean, scalable codebase with modular folder structure
 - 🌐 Deployed frontend and backend separately on **Vercel** and **Railway**
+- 🛡️ API rate limiting implemented using Upstash Redis to protect endpoints from abuse

 ---